 - Am I caretaking, or am I responding truthfully?

 The more you become aware of the unconscious forces that shape your interactions, the more you will be able to make new choices.
 This doesn’t mean you should start picking fights or spouting self-serving opinions.
-It means you will begin to speak with your true voice.
-People who are true to themselves are far more interesting than approval seekers.
+It means you will begin to speak with your authentic voice.
+People who are faithful to themselves are far more interesting than approval seekers.
 Originality is always more attractive and compelling to others.

 The Group Therapy Solution

-Group therapy is the ideal option for people struggling with relationship issues, because it exposes bad habits more directly than individual therapy.
+Group therapy is the ideal option for people struggling with relationship issues because it exposes bad habits more directly than individual therapy.
 In other words, it empowers your therapist with greater insight into your social dilemmas.

 In individual therapy, people report on events, leaving much room for distortion.
 For example, a person may report feeling victimized, but never realize his or her role in fostering that outcome.
 Furthermore, when working one-on-one, therapists may wonder if they are getting an accurate version of events in someone’s life.
 When an event is reported, there is always the chance for exaggeration or misinterpretation.

 In group therapy, therapists get a live demonstration of interpersonal behavior.
 Group re-creates a social environment, which provides your therapist with the opportunity to see all your bad relationship habits in action.